Morbius00/API-Wrapper-Package/README.md

 - Complexity: Dealing with low-level HTTP operations and error handling can introduce complexity and potential bugs, especially for developers less familiar with these concepts.
 - Maintenance: Users are responsible for maintaining their own HTTP request code, which may require updates and adjustments over time as the project evolves or API changes occur.

-Overall, using your API wrapper package offers convenience, consistency, and potentially improved performance through added features, while not using it provides greater control and flexibility but requires more effort in terms of implementation and maintenance.
+Overall, using your EZ-API-Wrapper-Package offers convenience, consistency, and potentially improved performance through added features, while not using it provides greater control and flexibility but requires more effort in terms of implementation and maintenance.
 Users need to weigh these factors based on their project requirements and preferences.